theo-armour/agenda/0-agenda.md

 * 2024-04-12 ~ Regrets: not drawing enough ~ not taking enough photos ~ even not writing enough when I was young
 * 2024-04-16 ~ A negative thought coming in cannot be "unseen", but you can choose not to dwell upon the thought.
 * 2024-04-20 ~ Usa AI to interview old people in order to generate more content
+* 2024-04-24 ~ On the whole, I believe patriarchal society

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/agenda/contents/0-admin/0-admin-agenda.md&quot;">0 Admin Agenda</a>